 DEADHEAD SPRING BULBS as blooms fade, but leave foliage intact to wither and ripen the bulbs naturally.
 I mow my daffodil drifts around July 4th, for example.
 Deadhead spring-flowering perennials unless they have showy seedheads, or you want to collect seed later (non-hybrids only).

-WITH FLOWER SEEDLINGS in 6-packs, “buy green,” as in don’t buy annuals that are flowering madly in tiny cells.
-Younger, fresher plants are best.
+WITH FLOWER SEEDLINGS in 6-packs, I like to “buy green,” as in not worrying if I’m buying annuals that aren’t flowering madly in their tiny cells.
+Younger, fresher plants are best, and often less stressed.
 They will catch up.

 TENDER BULBS started indoors last month for a headstart (like cannas) can go into the ground after frost danger passes.
 If you didn’t get dahlias, cannas, caladiums and such going indoors, plant now, inserting support stakes (if needed, as with dahlias) at planting time to avoid piercing bulbs later.